Marko Klisura

-Marko Klisura (Марко Клисура; born 15 October 1992) is a Serbian professional footballer who plays as a centre-back for Borac Kozarska Dubica.
+Marko Klisura (Марко Клисура; born 15 October 1992) is a Serbian professional footballer who plays as a centre-back.

 Mainly a left centre-back, he can also play on the right side and as a left-back in defense or as a defensive midfielder.
 Although a tall player, Klisura started his career as a left midfielder.

 Club career

 Born in Sremska Mitrovica, Klisura passed the youth school of Vojvodina.
 Later he played for Sloga Temerin and had short episodes with Palić, Mladenovac and Cement Beočin.
 Full affirmation he gained in 2013–14 season playing for ČSK Čelarevo, where he played 25 matches and scored 2 goals.
 After solid season with Bačka he joined Novi Pazar in summer 2015, but he left that club in a short time.
 At the last day of the summer 2015 transfer period, Klisura moved to Spartak Subotica, where he made his SuperLiga debut.
 He left the club after the end first half of 2015–16 season, after only 1 official appearance for Spartak.

 In the break off-season, he returned to Bačka.
 Klisura scored his first SuperLiga goal on 17 May 2017, in 1–0 win over Radnik Surdulica.
 In late 2017, he mutually terminated a contract with Bačka and left the club.
 On 17 February 2018, Klisura signed with Uzbekistan Super League side Buxoro.
 On 19 August 2018, he joined Indian Super League franchise Mumbai City on a one-year deal.
 After Mumbai City, he also played for Rabotnički and Bačka once again.

 On 7 February 2021, Klisura signed a contract with Bosnian Premier League club Mladost Doboj Kakanj.
 He made his official debut for Mladost on 28 February 2021, in a league game against Široki Brijeg.

 After a spell at FK Kabel, Klisura joined Tekstilac Odžaci in 2022.
 Later in 2022, he was back at FK Kabel.

-Ahead of the 2023-24 season, Klisura joined 1.
+Ahead of the 2023–24 season, Klisura joined 1.
 Maj Ruma.
 In August 2024, Klisura moved to Italian Eccellenza club Barisardo 1971.